madz0/jersey-test/README.md

 curl -v -X GET 'http://localhost:9998/revolut/api/accounts/1/transfers?page=0&pageSize=10'
 ```

-Also there a minimal rest documentation created by jaxrs-analyzer is generated automatically.
+Also there is a minimal rest documentation created by jaxrs-analyzer which is generated
+automatically by maven.
 Here is a version provided.
-While it is not accurate, but may com in handy:
+While it is not accurate, but may come in handy:

 ```
 = REST resources of revolut